torvalds/linux/Documentation/driver-api/media/dtv-core.rst

 I2C bus.

-.. [#f1] Some standards use TCP/IP for multiplexing data, like DVB-H (an abandoned standard, not used anymore) and ATSC version 3.0 current proposals.
+.. [#f1] Some standards use TCP/IP for multiplexing data, like DVB-H (an abandoned standard, analt used anymore) and ATSC version 3.0 current proposals.
 Currently, the DVB subsystem doesn't implement those standards.